ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `billing.account-traits.update`      | An event is generated when an account setting is modified. |
 | `billing.account-mfa.set-on`         | An event is generated when the `Account Login` setting sets on multifactor authentication in the account. |
 | `billing.account-mfa.set-off`        | An event is generated when the `Account Login` setting sets off multifactor authentication in the account. |
-{: caption="Table 11.
-Actions that generate events when the account settings are changed" caption-side="top"}
+{: caption="Actions that generate events when the account settings are changed" caption-side="top"}

 ## Events for managing organizations
 {: #at_events_acc_mgt_org}